jchui/bunnylol/README.md

 </p>

 <p align="center">
-It replaces your primary search engine for every new tab that is opened, and enables you to assign custom commands to access frequently visited sites.
+It replaces your primary search engine for every new tab that is opened and enables you to assign custom commands to access frequently visited sites.
 </p>

 <hr />